Morana (goddess): Drowning of Morana

 The effigy has usually been made of straw, wrapped in white cloth and adorned with ribbons and necklaces.
 Traditionally the effigy has initially been carried past every house in the village by a group of children holding green juniper twigs.
 During this procession Morana was repeatedly dipped in every encountered puddle or stream.
 In the evening the effigy passed to the young adults; the juniper twigs were lit, and thus illuminated Morana was carried out of the village, burned, and thrown into water.
 There is a number of superstitions related to the custom of drowning Morana: one cannot touch the effigy once it's in the water or one's hand will wither; looking back while returning home may cause an illness, while stumbling and falling may lead to a relative's death within the coming year.

-The Catholic Church attempted to forbid this old pagan custom.
-In 1420, the Synod of Poznań instructed the Polish clergy: Do not allow the superstitious Sunday custom, do not permit them to carry around the effigy they call Death and drown in puddles.
+The Catholic Church attempted to forbid this old custom.
+In 1420, the Synod of Poznań instructed the Polish clergy: Do not allow the Sunday custom, do not permit them to carry around the icon of Death and drown in puddles.
 However, both the custom and tradition prevailed.
 At the turn of the 18th century there has been an attempt to replace it (on the Wednesday preceding Easter) with a newly introduced custom of throwing an effigy symbolizing Judas down from a church tower.
 This attempt also failed.
 Today, the custom is celebrated at spring equinox on March 21, which coincides with the traditional date of Jare Święto.

 Morana and the copse

-In many parts of Central and Eastern Europe the procession to departs from the village with a Morana effigy, returns home with bouquets of green twigs called gaik (literally: copse).
+In many parts of Central and Eastern Europe the procession to departs from the village with a Morana icon, returns home with bouquets of green twigs called gaik (literally: copse).

 The rite of drowning Morana, often conducted together with carrying bouquets of green twigs and branches (dubbed gaik in Polish, literally "copse") was originally performed on the fourth Sunday of Lent, called the White Sunday.
 The tradition of celebrating it on March 21 only began in the 20th century.
 Most researchers agree that the custom of carrying the copse (also known as grove, new summer, or walking with the Queen) from house to house was earlier performed much later in the year, probably shortly after Easter.